WEST LIBERTY UNIVERSITY

 Article II: Election of Senators

 Section 1.
-Faculty Senators are to be chosen by the Academic departments.
+Faculty Senators are to be chosen by the Academic Colleges.
 Apportionment of Faculty Senate seats shall be according to the formula stated in Appendix A of these Bylaws.
+Every effort should be made in elections to include representation from different constituencies (departments and programs) within each College.

 Section 1.5.
 The Senate will reapportion itself in March of each even numbered year based on the current faculty membership and prior to the April election of Faculty Senators.

 Section 2.
-Election of Faculty Senators shall take place in April of each even numbered year.
+Election of Faculty Senators shall take place in April of each even numbered year by secret ballot.
 Terms are for two years commencing on July 1 and expiring at midnight on June 30 of the next even numbered year.

 Article III: Vacancies in the Faculty Senate

 Section 1.
 When a vacancy occurs, the Chairperson of the Senate shall fill it by notifying the vacant constituency’s alternate who then becomes Senator.
 The constituency is then to select a new alternate.
 The alternate may attend Senate meetings with voting privileges in the absence of a Senator.
-If there is no alternate available, the Chairperson will notify the department head of the vacancy.
+If there is no alternate available, the Chairperson will notify the college dean of the vacancy.

 Section 3.
 The Senate Chairperson will notify, by letter, (a) nonparticipating member(s) of their status as such and will urge the member’s return to the Senate.